 1855 – Feb.
 6 – Birth of Herbert Neal YARBOROUGH, son of James H. and Elizabeth YARBOROUGH

 1855 – April 10 – Elizabeth T. Neal YARBOROUGH dies.
 Her slaves (including Calvin) become the property of her husband, James H. YARBOROUGH.

 1855 – July 8 – Death of infant, Herbert N. Yarborough

-1859 – June 8 - James H. Yarborough marries Arete E. Johnson, oldest daughter of Wood T. Johnson.
+1859 – June 8 - James H. Yarborough marries Areta E. Johnson, oldest daughter of Wood T. Johnson.

 1860 – August - James H. Yarborough dies.
-Calvin now becomes the property of his wife, Arete.
-(He and Arete had only been married for 14 months.)
+Calvin now becomes the property of his wife, Areta, through a division of slaves.
+(James and Areta had only been married for 13 months.)